 - Why not?
 In a previous article, I’ve already outlined why you should pay yourself first, and discuss the reasons you should save at least 10% of your salary.
 Let’s stick with it.

 - In addition to the 10% savings rate, the Smiths have budgeted for a 15-year mortgage, even though that’s a higher monthly payment.
-If their monthly payment is less than this amount, the Smiths have committed to putting that difference into their investments as well.
-Below is how that will look like:
+If their monthly payment is less than this amount, the Smiths have also committed to putting that difference into their investments.
+Below is what that will look like:

-- 30-year option: Additional savings is the difference between the 15-year & 30-year mortgage payment.
+- 30-year option: Additional savings is the difference between the 15-year and 30-year mortgage payment.

 - 15-year option: Additional savings is 0 for the first 15 years.
 Then the savings becomes the entire 15-year mortgage payment.